namratads/SeleniumNote/README.md

 			}

-Q] How to handle Bootstrap Dropdown in Selenium WebDriver?
+Q 23] How to handle Bootstrap Dropdown in Selenium WebDriver?

 Bootstrap Dropdown means here Select Tag is not available to Dropdown and WebElement look like button but it is actually Dropdown.

+Bootstrap dropdowns are generally made of <div>, <ul>, and <li> elements.

+To handle them, you first need to click on the dropdown element to reveal the list, and then interact with the list items.

     driver.findElement(By.xpath(“—xpath--”)).click();---wb of Dropdown
     List<WebElement> l = driver.findElements(By.xpath(“—xpath--”));-----------------list of wb of Bootstrap dropdown